Pot-in-pot refrigerator: History

-Many clay pots from around 3000BC were discovered in the Indus Valley civilization and are considered to have been used for cooling as well as storing water.
+Many clay pots from around 3000 BC were discovered in the Indus Valley civilization and are considered to have been used for cooling as well as storing water.
 The pots are similar to the present-day ghara and matki used in India and Pakistan.

-There is evidence that evaporative cooling may have been used in North Africa as early as the Old Kingdom of Egypt, circa 2500BC.
+There is evidence that evaporative cooling may have been used in North Africa as early as the Old Kingdom of Egypt, circa 2500 BC.
 Frescoes show slaves fanning water jars, which would increase air flow around porous jars to aid evaporation and cooling the contents.
-These jars exist even today and are called zeer, hence the name of the pot cooler.
+These jars exist even today.
+They are called zeer, hence the name of the pot cooler.
 Despite being developed in Northern Africa, the technology appeared to have been forgotten since the advent of modern electrical refrigerators.

 However, in the Indian subcontinent, ghara, matka and surahi, all of which are different types of clay water pots, are in everyday use to cool water.
 In Spain, botijos are popular.
 A botijo is a porous clay container used to keep and to cool water; they have been in use for centuries and are still in relatively widespread use.
 Botijos are favored most by the low Mediterranean climate; locally, the cooling effect is known as "botijo effect".

 In the 1890s, gold miners in Australia developed the Coolgardie safe, based on the same principles.

 In rural northern Nigeria in the 1990s, Mohamed Bah Abba developed the Pot-in-Pot Preservation Cooling System, consisting of a small clay pot placed inside a larger one, and the space between the two filled with moist sand.
 The inner pot is filled with fruit, vegetables or soft drinks and covered with a wet cloth.
 Abba, who hails from a family of potmakers, tapped into the large unemployed local workforce and hired skilled pot makers to mass-produce the first batch of 5,000 Pot-in-Pots.
 He received the Rolex Award for Enterprise in 2001 and used his $75,000 award to make the invention available throughout Nigeria.
 Abba devised an educational campaign tailored to village life and the illiterate population featuring a video-recorded play by local actors to dramatise the benefits of the desert refrigerator.
 The pots sell at 40 US cents a pair.

 After the millennium, several international NGOs began to work on the dissemination of this technology in various African countries: Practical Action in Sudan, Humanity First in Gambia and Movement e.V. in Burkina Faso.

 Extensive research has also been done in Mali by D-Lab, in partnership with World Vegetable Center.